paulc600/HYPE_Output/README.md

 Output_plot creates a plot with the computed flows from HYPE, measured natural flows and measured precipitation.
 It is compared on a weekly scale.

+Error_analysis allows for the computation of Mean Squared Error, Nash Sutcliffe Efficiency and Kling-Gupta Efficiency (2012)